 - someone else acting on your behalf who gives us the information directly

-- other Co-op Group companies such as Co-op Insurance, Funeralcare and Food
+- other Co-op Group companies such as Co-op Insurance, Funeralcare, Food and Legal Services

-- publicily available sources such as social media and the electoral register
+- publicly available sources such as social media and the electoral register

 - fraud prevention and detection agencies, organisations and databases

-- government and law enforcement agencies and regualtors
+- government and law enforcement agencies and regulators